unavailable-username/portrait/README.md

 # Portrait

-## An app used to display images with a description in the browser.
+A flask app for serving images and a description in the browser.

 ### Technologies Used
 * Python 3.7